Quantum Mechanics as a Reversible Diffusion Theory: DERIVATION OF THE FIRST TYPE OF THE BORN RULE

-A more rigorous proof is provided in Appendix G (Appendix K is extremely useful too).
+A more rigorous proof is provided in Appendix G, where the correct result is derived and which includes also the normalization constant (Appendix K is extremely useful too).

-The time-reversible quantum motion will emerge from the intersection of forward and backward stochastic paths, some of which are not real and lead to complex-valuedeness of probabilities (see why wave function is complex in Appendix A and B).
+The time-reversible quantum motion will emerge from the intersection of forward and backward ensemble paths, some of which are not real and lead to complex-valuedeness of probabilities (see why wave function is complex in Appendix A and B).
 In Appendix B, in fact, we further demonstrate that two distinct events, which either consistently occur together or don't occur at all ("entangled" events), can be made "artificially" independent by using extension beyond the real sample space.
 That leads to the existence of non-real sets and complex probabilities.
 This analysis is also applicable in quantum mechanics, wherein every quantum trajectory has always both (but never only one) directions in time, as demonstrated in the equation $B\rightarrow\{ x \in F,t_c \}=T\rightarrow\{ x \in F,t_c \} \cap A\rightarrow\{ x \in F,t_c \}$ above.
-A more complete description of how non-real stochastic motions and non-real probabilities in general \textit{must} emerge in QM (in order for it to be a reversible diffusion theory) is made in Appendices A, B and E.
+A more complete description of how non-real stochastic motions and non-real probabilities in general \textit{must} emerge in QM, in order for it to be a reversible diffusion theory (this was Nelson's starting axiom too), is made in Appendices A, B, E and O.

-We must mention though, that it's true that the time-reversal invariance of the Schroedinger equation does not, in fact, directly imply the existence of time-reversible trajectories.
+We must mention though, that it's true that the time-reversal invariance of the Schroedinger equation does not, of course, imply the existence of time-reversible trajectories.
 However, the Born rule, as we saw, provides an indication of such fact.
 Also, in Appendices C and D there is a clear justification for the existence of reversible motion.
-In Appendix D, we also discuss the issue that this intersection process should better describe the ensemble level of trajectories and not each individual trajectory (which may be irreversible).
+In Appendix D, we also discuss the issue that this intersection process describes the ensemble of trajectories and not each individual trajectory.
+However, in Appendix L we discuss how the intersection process we use to derive Born rule may emerge from individual path reversibility (SDEs are also involved in this context).